eddiemf/vue-scrollactive/README.md

  */
 clickToScroll: {
   type: Boolean,
-  default: true
+  default: true,
 },

 /**
- * The duration (milliseconds) of the scroll animation when clicking to scroll
+ * The duration of the scroll animation when clicking to scroll
  * is activated.
  *
  * @default 600